Stephen

 In 2000, Stephen's first published novel, Black Dog, marked the arrival in print of his best known creations - two young Derbyshire police detectives, DC Ben Cooper and DS Diane Fry.
 Black Dog was the named by the London Evening Standard as one of the six best crime novels of the year - the only book on their list written by a British author.
 In the USA, it won the Barry Award for Best British Crime Novel and was nominated for an Anthony Award for Best First Mystery.
 The second Cooper & Fry novel, Dancing with the Virgins, was shortlisted for the UK's top crime writing award, the Gold Dagger, and went on to win Stephen a Barry Award for the second year running.

 In 2003, Detective Constable Ben Cooper was a finalist for the Sherlock Award for the Best Detective created by a British author, thanks to his exploits in the third book of the series, Blood on the Tongue.
 The publication of Blind to the Bones that year resulted in Stephen winning the Crime Writers' Association's 'Dagger in the Library' Award, presented to the author whose books have given readers most pleasure.
 The same book was nominated for the Theakston's UK Crime Novel of the Year award in 2005.
-Subsequent titles have been One Last Breath and The Dead Place - both finalists for the Theakston's UK Crime Novel of the Year in 2006 and 2007 - and Scared to Live.
-The eighth Cooper & Fry novel, Dying to Sin, was published in the UK in September 2007.
-A special Ben Cooper story, Claws, was also released in October 2007 to launch the new 'Crime Express' imprint.
+Subsequent titles have been One Last Breath, The Dead Place (both finalists for the UK Crime Novel of the Year in 2006 and 2007), Scared to Live, Dying to Sin, The Kill Call, Lost River, The Devil's Edge, Dead and Buried, Already Dead, The Corpse Bridge, The Murder Road, Secrets of Death, Dead in the Dark, and most recently Fall Down Dead.
+A special Ben Cooper story, Claws, was released in 2007 to launch the new 'Crime Express' imprint, and was re-issued in April 2011.

-All the books are set in England's beautiful and atmospheric Peak District.
-At the end of 2006, the Peak District National Park Authority featured locations from the Cooper & Fry series in their new Peak Experience visitors' guides, recognising the interest in the area inspired by the books.
+All the Cooper & Fry novels are set in England's beautiful and atmospheric Peak District.
+The Peak District National Park Authority featured locations from the Cooper & Fry series in their new Peak Experience visitors' guides, recognising the interest in the area inspired by the books.

-In addition to publication in the USA, Canada, Australia and New Zealand, translation rights in the series have so far been sold in fifteen languages - French, German, Dutch, Italian, Swedish, Danish, Finnish, Norwegian, Spanish, Portuguese, Russian, Czech, Romanian, Bulgarian and Japanese.
+The Cooper & Fry series is now published by Little, Brown in the UK and by the Witness Impulse imprint of HarperCollins in the USA.
+In addition to publication in the US, Canada, Australia and New Zealand, translation rights in the series have so far been sold in sixteen languages - French, German, Dutch, Italian, Swedish, Danish, Finnish, Norwegian, Spanish, Portuguese, Russian, Czech, Romanian, Bulgarian, Japanese and Hebrew.

 While